Jump to Navigation

 There are many reasons why an employer might choose to deny an initial workers' compensation claim.
-After nearly twenty years of litigating Pennsylvania workers' comp cases, we think we've seen most of them, but once in a while we'll see a new basis for denial.
+After nearly twenty years of litigating Pennsylvania workers' comp cases, we think we've seen most of them, but once in a while, we'll see a new basis for the denial.
 If you believe your claim petition for lost wage benefits was unfairly denied, contact the Pittsburgh workers' comp attorneys at Dugan & Associates.

 The employer has 21 days from the date of the injured employee's claim for lost earnings benefits in which to accept or deny the claim.
 In close cases, the employer might choose within the 21-day period to make a temporary payment of workers' compensation benefits, but reserve the right to deny the claim within an additional 90 days.
 In the meantime, temporary lost wages benefits would be payable.
 Grounds for denial of a workers' comp claim can include: